dimen311/component-element-usage/README.md

-# usingcmpnnt README
+# component_element_usage README

-This is the README for your extension "usingcmpnnt".
+This is the README for your extension "component_element_usage".
 After writing up a brief description, we recommend including the following sections.

 ## Features